mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Members of the Executive Council

-The Executive Council consists of the President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, VP Diversity, and U1 representative.
+The Executive Council consists of the President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, VP Diversity, VP Communications, and U1 representative.

 ## Powers and Duties